 1. Trading Pin Keeper Bags

 These are truly the best way to go to conventions and gatherings.
-Usually made out of heavy duty nylon, these bags are typically album book shapes, with side zippers.
+Usually made out of heavy-duty nylon, these bags are typically album book shapes, with side zippers.
 Open them up and what you have are ‘pages’ of nylon that allow for easy pinning of the lapel pin onto the page.
-They are look books and make it easy to show a collection to interested observers.
+They are lookbooks and make it easy to show a collection to interested observers.

 2. Display Cases

 Typically made out of wood or metal, and covered with a glass door that makes it easy to look inside.
 These are great for conventions if you are in fact going to be manning a booth, and the trading pins are in a stationary location.
-These cases keep the pins secure, clean and usually have locks to insure against theft.
+These cases keep the pins secure, clean and usually have locks to ensure against theft.
 This display is by far the classiest, but is also the hardest to transport, as they are quite heavy.

 3. Display Boards

 This works for the trading pin home collection.
 A display board that hangs on a wall and has a cork backing that allows for the lapel trading pin to be fixed onto it.
-Transporting these to conventions is almost impossible as they are awkward to move around and it is easy for the pins to fall off the board.
+Transporting them to conventions is almost impossible as they are awkward to move around and it is easy for the pins to fall off the board.
 But for home displays this one is likely the best for those that like to have their collection in full view of anyone that enters the room.